 Generations & Purebred Status

-Breeding an F1 to an F1 makes the kid that is born an F2
+Breeding an F1 to an F1 makes the kid that is born an F2.

-However breeding an F4 to an F3 makes the kid an F4
+However, breeding an F4 to an F3 makes the kid an F4.

 Mini-Alpines Are Fun!

 Besides all of the great benefits of this breed and the fun challenges of producing quality animals, mini-alpines are fun!
 They are social, loving animals that enjoy human contact and attention.
 They are smart and each one has his/her own individuality.
-I have owned one that would nuzzle me every time she saw me, another who liked to nibble on my clothes, and yet another who would wait her exact turn in the milking order I had them used to, even though she could have pushed past the others to get on the stand first.
-Goats are not dumb animals and anyone who thinks they are has not had much experience with them.
+I have owned one that would nuzzle me every time she saw me, another who liked to nibble on my clothes, and yet another who would wait for her exact turn in the milking order I had them used to, even though she could have pushed past the others to get on the stand first.
+Goats are not dumb animals and anyone who thinks they have not had much experience with them.

 Another avenue for new breeders is a fun thing called v-shows or virtual shows.
-MDGA and TMGR both have v-shows a couple times a year.
+MDGA and TMGR both have v-shows a couple of times a year.
 This is showing, without all the traveling around with your goats which makes them more prone to getting sick or catching contagious illnesses or diseases from other goats not in your herd while at a show.
 V-shows are a lot of fun and are getting quite popular with the mini breeds due to the fact that there are still so few breeders that getting enough people together for a live show is difficult.
-With a v-show you take your goat out on a nice sunny day and take pictures of his/her head from the front, one of the back (standing right above the goat and looking down), one of his/her backside, and one from the side.
+With a v-show, you take your goat out on a nice sunny day and take pictures of his/her head from the front, one of the back (standing right above the goat and looking down), one of his/her backside, and one from the side.
 Also if you are showing a goat that is fresh (in milk) then you would also take a picture of the udder from behind as well as one from the side showing the teats.
 There are many different age groups to show in, from juniors all the way to 5 years and up.
 This is a great way to get your herd name out there and to be known by other breeders!

 © 2013 Jamie Butler